Skip to content

 We can’t talk about DART without mentioning TRIR.
 Yes, yet another safety acronym!
 TRIR stands for Total Recordable Incident Rate.
 Sometimes called Total Case Incident Rate.
 TRIR is another metric used to evaluate a company’s safety performance from the past year.
 When it comes to TRIR, the lower the number the better the company’s safety performance.

-Why are DART Rates Important?
+Why are These Rates Important to Safety?

 You can compare your DART rate with the average for your Standard Industrial Classification (SIC), which is published annually by the Bureau of Labor Statistics (BLS).
 This will tell you how you compare to other companies in the same industry.

-How to Calculate Your Dart Rate
+How to Calculate DART Rate

 Your organization’s DART rate is calculated in the following way: